nanoframework/Home/docs/maintainers/creating-a-new-repo.md

 3. Open "appveyor.yml"
     1. Rename the class library name occurrences with the new name.
     2. Rename the deploy "release description" with the new name.
-    3. If this class library is a dependency of others, the section `on_success:` that installs NuKeeper and launches the update-dependecies PowerShell is required, otherwise it shouldn't exist.

 4. Open ".github_changelog_generator" and set the _project_ to the repo name.

-5. Open "GitVersion.yml" and set the _next_ version to the appropriate one.
+5. Open "source\version.json" and set the _version_ to the appropriate one.
 Make sure to follow our version number guidelines.
 In doubt please ask one of the senior team members.

 6. Open "README.md"
     1. Rename the class library name occurrences with  the new name.